WinterSith/Vector_Twitch_Chatbot/README.md

 The Twitch chatbot app came directly from the Twitch dev web site.
 It is all their code except for the part where I call the Vector pyhton code.

+All I modified in the proof.py file is what vector says.
+Here is a link to the License for the Vector code: https://www.apache.org/licenses/LICENSE-2.0

 I developed this on a linux machine.
 The call to the Vector program may need updated if done on a Windows machine